wmhilton-stoplight/platform-docs/6.-migrations/postman.md

 ## How do I migrate?

-Postman can Inport OpenAPI, but there is no Export OpenAPI featue for Postman Collections.
+Postman can Import OpenAPI, but there is no Export OpenAPI feature for Postman Collections.

 > [Import Postman Collections is on our roadmap](https://roadmap.stoplight.io/c/48-support-for-postman-collections), please vote for that feature if it is of interest to you.